scala/scala3/docs/docs/reference/other-new-features/targetName.md

 title: The @targetName annotation
 ---

-A `@targetName` annotation on a definition defines an alternate name for the implementation of that definition: Example:
+A `@targetName` annotation on a definition defines an alternate name for the implementation of that definition.
+Example:
 ```scala
 import scala.annotation.targetName